dansta0804/Tbx5_analysis/README.md

   selected samples.
 - **Latex/** stores files that were used to generate final thesis using Latex;
-- **Programs/** direrectory contains main R program file and additional subdirectory **Scripts/** that stores Shell and Perl scripts that were used to perform file format conversions (from bigBed to BED, from BED to FASTA) and ease analysis in main R program.
+- **Programs/** directory contains main R program file and additional subdirectory **Scripts/** that stores Shell and Perl scripts that were used to perform file format conversions (from bigBed to BED, from BED to FASTA) and ease analysis in main R program.